jing0703/Python_Projects/README.md

 # Python_Projects

-It's time to put away the Excel sheet and join the big leagues.
-Welcome to the world of programming with Python.
-In this homework assignment, you'll be using the concepts you've learned to complete 2 of 4 Python Challenges.
-Which ones you choose are completely your choice.
-In fact, feel encouraged to complete them all if you can muster the time.

-Each of these challenges encompasses a real-world situation where your newfound Python scripting skills can come in handy.
-These challenges are far from easy so expect some hard work ahead!

-Before You Begin
-Create a new GitHub repo called python-challenge.
-Then, clone it to your computer.

-Inside your local git repository, create a directory for 2 of the 4 Python Challenges.
-Use folder names corresponding to the 2 challenges that you have chosen to complete: PyBank, PyPoll, PyBoss, or PyParagraph.

-Inside of each folder that you just created, add a new file called main.py.
-This will be the main script to run for each analysis.

-Push the above changes to GitHub.

-Option 1: PyBank
+## Task 1: PyBank

-In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
+This challenge is to create a Python script for analyzing the financial records of your company.
 You will be given two sets of revenue data (budget_data_1.csv and budget_data_2.csv).
 Each dataset is composed of two columns: Date and Revenue.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

 Your task is to create a Python script that analyzes the records to calculate each of the following: